Amadeu Antonio Foundation

-The Amadeu Antonio Foundation, established in 1998, is a German foundation engaging against far-right-wing parties, racism and antisemitism.
-It was founded by Karl Konrad Graf von der Groeben, with author Anetta Kahane (who faced controversies because of her involvement in GDR as an ex-Stasi informant) appointed as its chairwoman and Wolfgang Thierse, the former president of the Bundestag, named as its patron.
+The Amadeu Antonio Foundation, established in 1998, is a German foundation engaging against far-right-wing parties, racism and antisemitism (including anti-Zionism).
+It was founded by Karl Konrad Graf von der Groeben, with author Anetta Kahane appointed as its chairwoman and Wolfgang Thierse, the former president of the Bundestag, named as its patron.

-The Foundation is named after Amadeu Antonio Kiowa, one of the first victims of far-right violence after the reunification of Germany in 1990.
+The Foundation is named after Amadeu Antonio, one of the first victims of far-right violence after the reunification of Germany in 1990.

-Work of the Amadeu Antonio Foundation
+Work

 The Foundation devises and executes a variety of projects campaigns, both online and offline, and collaborates with diverse institutions in the media, in civil society and at state level.
 Its work has included the following: